San Mateo Divorce Lawyer

 Additionally, as California is a “no-fault” divorce state, the filing spouse or partner does not need to prove wrongdoing in order to justify a divorce.
 In the same vein, it is not necessary for both spouses/partners to agree to end the marriage in order to file for a dissolution.

 Even if both parties in a marriage or domestic partnership mutually agree to the termination of a marriage, a transition into official court proceedings may amplify the emotional impact of the event.
 Even the most civilized divorce cases may quickly turn contentious when aspects such as custody rights and division of property are thoroughly analyzed.
 Additionally, the change in a family dynamic can have enormous emotional ramifications for both parents and children, no matter how amicable the split.
 By introducing a judge into the process, there may be a sense of loss of control and civility in the situation.
 In these cases, there may be other options to resolve a divorce or separation – without resorting to official court proceedings.

-- Mediation may aid partners reach an agreement they can bother accept.
-An impartial third party is less formal than an official courtroom and can help spouses/partners talk through any issues or disputes they may have in a civilized manner.
-In this way, disputes are settled by the two spouses – and not dictated by the final word of a courtroom.
-Mediators do not make decisions and cannot force you to follow their orders like a judge.
+Mediation may aid partners in reaching an agreement they can both accept.
+A mediation is less formal than in an official courtroom and can help spouses/partners talk through any issues or disputes they may have in a civilized manner.
+In this way, disputes are settled by the two spouses – and not dictated by the final word of a judge.
+Mediators do not make decisions and cannot force you to follow their recommendations.

 Resources for San Mateo County Divorce

 Any procedures and processes relating to divorce or separation in San Mateo County go directly through the courts – in this case, the San Mateo County Superior Court.
 For any general information, you can contact the Superior Court via phone at (650) 261-5100.
 For any other divorce-related matters, you may visit the Southern Branch of the Superior Court:

 Monday – Friday 8:30 a.m. to 2:00 p.m.